JuliaAstro/LombScargle.jl/docs/index.rst

 ..
 Tip::

-   You can tune the frequency grid with appropriate keywords to ``lombscargle`` function.
+   You can tune the frequency grid with appropriate keywords to :func:`lombscargle` function.
 For example, in order to increase the sampling increase ``samples_per_peak``, and set ``maximum_frequency`` to lower values in order to narrow the frequency range:

    .. code-block:: julia